ajeetraina/dhi-sample-demos/kubectl/guides/guides.md

 Docker Hardened Images may have different entry points than images such as Docker Official Images.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Dockerfile if necessary.

+For the kubectl image, the entrypoint is `/usr/local/bin/kubectl`.
+This means any arguments passed to `docker run` are interpreted as kubectl subcommands.
+To run a different command, use the `--entrypoint` flag.